high protein paneer meal with dal and quinoa Indian recipe

 1. Heat 10g oil in a wide pan on medium flame.

-2. Add chopped onion and sauté until golden brown.
+2. Add finely chopped onion and sauté until golden brown, around 4–5 minutes.

-3. Add ginger, green chilli, and chopped tomato.
+3. Add minced ginger, green chilli, and chopped tomato.
+Mix well.

 4. Add turmeric and red chilli powder.
-Mix well.
+Stir and cook for 2 minutes.

-6. Crumble paneer into the pan and mix well.
+6. Crumble paneer evenly into the pan and mix gently into the masala.

-7. Cook for 5 minutes.
+7. Cook for 5 minutes on medium heat, stirring occasionally.
 Remove from heat.

 Step 4: Assemble the Meal

-4. Add fresh salad of cucumber, carrot, and lemon juice.
+4. Add fresh salad of sliced cucumber, grated carrot, and a squeeze of lemon juice.

-5. Serve immediately for best taste and nutrition.
+5. Serve immediately for best taste and maximum nutrient retention.

 Nutrition Information (Per Serving)

-Source: ICMR-NIN IFCT 2017 & USDA FoodData Central
+Source: ICMR-NIN IFCT 2017 & USDA FoodData Central.
+Values are approximate per serving.

 Allergen Information